L4 Series Drill Point Dies: Heavy-Duty Tooling for Structural Fastener Production

 1. Match Your Carbide Grade to Your Wire

 Not all tungsten carbide is the same, and the wrong grade for your wire material will cost you die life.
-For standard 1022 carbon steel wire (the most common structural screw material), a medium-grain carbide with 10-12% cobalt binder performs well.
+For standard 1022 carbon steel wire (the most common structural screw material), a medium-grain carbide with 10–12% cobalt binder is a commonly recommended starting point (per carbide supplier specifications).
 If you're running 410 stainless or alloy steel wire, consult your die supplier for a grade recommendation — the harder wire stocks may benefit from a tougher carbide with higher cobalt content.

 2. Monitor Forming Pressure Continuously

 L4 production involves higher forming forces than lighter series, and these forces increase gradually as the die wears.
 Install a pressure sensor or load cell on the pointing station and set alarm thresholds.
-A 15-20% increase in forming pressure from baseline typically indicates that the die is approaching end of life, even if the visual quality of the drill points still looks acceptable.
+Common experience indicates that a 15–20% increase in forming pressure from baseline typically suggests the die is approaching end of life, even if the visual quality of the drill points still looks acceptable.

 3. Control Your Blank Temperature